A single copy of this article may be reprinted for personal, noncommercial use only.

 - Rheumatoid arthritis

-A sed rate test can also help determine the severity of your inflammatory symptoms and monitor the effect of treatment.
+A sed rate test can also help determine the severity of your inflammatory response and monitor the effect of treatment.

 Because a sed rate test can't pinpoint the problem that's causing inflammation in your body, it's usually accompanied by other blood tests, such as the C-reactive protein (CRP) test.